igwgames/nes-starter-kit/README.md

 First off, there's the upcoming NESMaker project.
 This has not yet been released, but it is a full-blown gui for building games.
 Check out the [NESMaker website](http://www.thenew8bitheroes.com/)!
 This project is a good fit if you don't quite want to get your hands dirty with code.
+You may be able to edit the resulting code, but it will likely be in assembly language, and a little harder to pick up if that is new to you.

 In a similar vein, if you'd like a way to do that with Gameboy games, look into my ClassicGB project.
 It's a code-free web-based game builder.
 It also exports C source code, in case you want to extend it yourself!
 Check